Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Results

 \subsection{Temperature dependence of mixed-modality phase behavior}

-To test the hypothesis that homotypic base pairing is essential for pNS+PLL phase separation at intermediate salt concentrations, we examined the temperature response of pNS+PLL droplets.
+To test the hypothesis that homotypic base pairing is essential for pNS+PLL phase separation at $1$~M salt concentrations, we examined the temperature response of pNS+PLL droplets.
 Homotypic pNS droplets (with no PLL present) are known to exhibit upper critical solution temperatures (UCSTs) due to the melting of sticky-end duplexes at elevated temperatures~\cite{Biffi2013, conrad2022emulsion}.
 By contrast, electrostatically stabilized droplets can exhibit more complicated responses to temperature, but frequently exhibit lower critical solution temperatures (LCSTs) due to the dominant entropic contributions to coacervation~\cite{ali2019lower}.
 We therefore sought to distinguish homotypic and heterotypic interactions via their temperature dependence.

 We first verified the expected UCST behavior of homotypically stabilized droplets.
 At a high salt concentration of \SI{2.5}{M} NaCl, where increased screening results in negligible electrostatic interactions and enhanced base pairing, droplets in a pNS+PLL mixture melt upon increasing the temperature from \SI{25}{\celsius} to \SI{55}{\celsius} (Fig.~\ref{fig:temp}A).
-This behavior is analogous to that of pNS-only solutions, in which we measured the droplet melting temperature at \SI{10}{\micro M} pNS and \SI{1}{M} NaCl to be around \SI{40}{\celsius} (Fig.~\ref{fig:temp}B).
+This behavior is analogous to that of pNS-only solutions in which droplets undergo a melting transition between the same two temperatures at \SI{10}{\micro M} pNS and \SI{1}{M} NaCl (Fig.~\ref{fig:temp}B).
 As anticipated, these observations are consistent with base pairing-driven phase separation.

 If pNS+PLL phase separation were dominated by homotypic base pairing at the intermediate salt concentration of \SI{1}{M} NaCl, then we would expect the pNS+PLL droplets to also dissolve at high temperatures.
 However, pNS+PLL coacervates are stable for many hours at \SI{55}{\celsius} at \SI{1}{M} NaCl (Fig.~\ref{fig:temp}C).
-We therefore conclude that because neither electrostatic coacervation nor base pairing alone is sufficient to stabilize droplets under these conditions, phase separation must occur as a result of cooperative heterotypic and homotypic interactions.
-This observation supports our hypothesis that phase separation at \SI{25}{\celsius} at \SI{1}{M} NaCl is therefore also a consequence of cooperative electrostatic and basepairing interactions, as predicted by the theoretical model at intermediate salt concentrations.
+We therefore conclude that because neither electrostatic coacervation nor base pairing alone is sufficient to stabilize droplets under these conditions, phase separation must occur as a result of cooperative heterotypic and homotypic interactions, as also predicted by our model.